aCuria/aCuria.github.io/content/docs/Miss Fortune/Builds/PTA Bloodline.md

 I use Vex's stats to represent all the Burst Mages.
 (Not Kayle, Cass who are sustained damage mages)

 - BOTRK build included, because into a tank threat we really want BOTRK
-- Prowlers at 7th item seems like an upgrade in defence against burst, but we probably dont need it.
+- Prowlers at 7th item seems like an upgrade in defence against burst, but its more of a for fun thing. we probably dont need it.

 Build | tk | ult |ApHp | ApHp/Tk | ApB